ProjectAthenia/elm/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.

+## 0.9.3

+Simple little one!
+This fixes an issue pertaining to situations were optional config variables are not set.
+To fix this issue simply copy over `src/index.js`

 ## 0.9.2

 Another little one!
 This simply fixed a bug in the index searching.
 To update to this version simply copy over the file `src/elm/Utilities/SearchField.elm`.